-Everyone knows that video games are big business, but not everyone realizes just how big and influential the medium has become.
+Everyone knows that video games are big business, games like Fortnite are part of the huge industry.
+But not everyone realizes just how big and influential the medium has become.
 In 2018, video game revenues hit $43 billion, surpassing the projected revenues for both the box office ($41.7 billion) and online streaming ($28.8 billion).

 But it’s not just their ability to generate profits that makes video games stand out.
 Gone are the days when they came in the form of a humble product that you’d purchase at a store.
 A cartridge or a disk of some sort.
 Today video games are a lot more than this.
 They are virtual spaces, social networks, marketplaces, economic communities.